rvosa/bio-phylo-forest-dbtree/docs/paper.md

 3. The resulting toolkit provides several command line tools to do the transformation and to extract subtrees from the resulting database files.
-In addition, reusable library code with object-relational mappings for programmatic access are provided.
+In addition, reusable library code with object-relational mappings for programmatic access is provided.
-   To demonstrate the utility of the general approach I also provide database files for trees published by Open Tree of Life, Greengenes, D-PLACE, PhyloTree, the NCBI taxonomy and a recently estimate of plant phylogeny.
+   To demonstrate the utility of the general approach I also provide database files for trees published by Open Tree of Life, Greengenes, D-PLACE, PhyloTree, the NCBI taxonomy and a recent estimate of plant phylogeny.
 4. The database files that the toolkit produces are highly portable (either as SQLite or tabular text) and can readily be queried,